You can create a free Football Survivor account by signing up here.

 Once you've created your account, you'll see a card on your dashboard with the button Create A League.
 Just select it and follow the quick process to creating it.

 Once you've created a league (see above), you'll be able to invite as many friends as you like to join your league from your dashboard.
-Sign in to see all your leagues as individual cards.
-Select the Manage League button
+Sign in to see all your leagues.
+Select a League you’ve created.
+Then select the Manage League link.

 The league captain determines the league kickoff.
 2 or more players (including the captain) are required in a league before it can begin.
 The captain then needs to press the Launch League button on their Manage League page to begin.
 Leagues begin as soon as it has launched and all players will be able to pick their first teams for that upcoming gameweek.

-Leagues last for either 20 weeks or until there is one player remaining, whichever comes first.
-In the case where more than one player has managed to pick all 20 teams and survived, the number of lives remaining for those players will determin a winner.
+In the case where more than one player has managed to pick all 20 teams and survived, the number of lives remaining for those players will determine a winner.
 If there is a tie with the number of lives, a winner is determined by goal difference.
 The game mode you play will typically have a different average game length depending on how many lives you start with and how the scoring dictates your wins and losses.

-Every player starts a league with a certain number of lives and the aim of the game is to pick teams you think will win their fixtures.
-This will give you the greatest chance of survival, which ever type of survivor game you play.
-See the different game modes below to see how each are scored.
+Every player starts a league with a certain number of lives.
+The aim of the game is to pick teams you think will win their fixtures.
+This will give you the greatest chance of survival, which ever type of Survivor game you play.

 The leaderboard is ranked first by the number of lives left.
 If players are still alive, goal difference is the tiebreaker.
 Players who have lost all their lives are ranked first by which matchday they went out, and then by their goal difference.